SilvaScenes: Tree Detection and Species Classification from Under-Canopy Images in Natural Forests: The dataset

 \subsection{Bioclimatic domains}

-Our images are distributed across \silvanumdomains{} bioclimatic domains \cite{ministere_des_ressources_naturelles_et_des_forets_zones_2022}.
-The \emph{Sugar~Maple--Bitternut~Hickory} is a small domain in the south temperate zone, characterized by highly fertile soils and deciduous species.
-A significant amount of our data was collected in this domain, as it has the highest tree species diversity in Quebec \cite{ministere_des_ressources_naturelles_et_des_forets_zones_2022}.
-The \emph{Sugar~Maple--Basswood} surrounds the previous domain, with a cooler climate and a higher presence of coniferous species.
-The \emph{Sugar~Maple--Yellow~Birch} extends from the Canadian Shield of Témiscamingue to the St. Lawrence Valley, and is characterized by the decline of many species commonly found in the previous domain.
-In addition, clear-cuts in this domain often lead to stands dominated by red maple and white birch \cite{ministere_des_ressources_naturelles_et_des_forets_zones_2022}.
-The \emph{Balsam~Fir--Yellow~Birch} is a transitional domain in the north temperate zone, characterized by low-altitude plains and a reduced presence of deciduous species.
-Finally, the \emph{Balsam~Fir--White~Birch} is a southern boreal domain with both plains and mountainous terrains, composed almost exclusively of coniferous species.
+We present a map of the data collection areas for \silva{} in \cref{fig:dataset_map}.
+Our images are distributed across \silvanumdomains{} bioclimatic domains, which are ecoregions defined by Quebec's Ministry of Natural Resources and Forests as end-of-succession territories with unique vegetation and climate \cite{ministere_des_ressources_naturelles_et_des_forets_zones_2022}.
+The \emph{Sugar~maple--Bitternut~hickory} is a small domain in the south temperate zone, characterized by highly fertile soils and deciduous species.
+A significant amount of our data was collected in this domain, as it has the highest tree species diversity in Quebec, with 48 different species.
+The \emph{Sugar~maple--Basswood} surrounds the previous domain, with a cooler climate and a higher presence of coniferous species.
+The \emph{Sugar~maple--Yellow~birch} extends from the Canadian Shield of Témiscamingue to the St.~Lawrence Valley, and is characterized by the decline of many species commonly found in the previous domain.
+In addition, clear-cuts in this domain often lead to stands dominated by red maple and white birch.
+The \emph{Balsam~fir--Yellow~birch} is a transitional domain in the north temperate zone, characterized by low-altitude plains and a reduced presence of deciduous species.
+Finally, the \emph{Balsam~fir--White~birch} is a southern boreal domain with both plains and mountainous terrains, composed almost exclusively of coniferous species.

-By collecting data in these bioclimatic domains, our dataset includes a rich diversity of both tree species and forest settings.
-Furthermore, our data were collected at \silvanumsites{} sites for a mixture of inter- and intra-domain diversity.
-This is essential, as the appearance of species can greatly vary across domains.
-Properly representing the diversity and complexity of forests is crucial to developing robust robotic perception pipelines that can generalize across different environments.
+By collecting data in these \silvanumdomains{} bioclimatic domains, our dataset includes a rich diversity of both tree species and forest settings.
+Furthermore, our data were collected at multiple sites for a mixture of inter- and intra-domain diversity.
+This collection strategy is essential, as the appearance of species can greatly vary across different environments.
+We demonstrate the high bark-level diversity and similarity across our most common species in \cref{fig:crops_mosaic}, highlighting one of the many difficulties of identifying trees from under-canopy images.
+For example, we can observe that maples share visual characteristics with many other species, namely red oak, ironwood, and both aspens.
+On the other hand, multiple species have high intraspecific diversity based on various factors such as age and size, complicating their identification.
+Finally, our data were mainly collected off-trail to fully represent the clutter and complexity of natural forests and to better align with forestry operations.
+Properly representing the diversity and complexity of forests is crucial to developing robust solutions that can generalize across different environments.